glls/speedtest2influxDB/README.md

 ## notes

-by default instead running a speedtest, the results are loaded from data/sample.json
+by default, to save time for testing, instead of running a speedtest, the results are loaded from data/sample.json